-But few people want to see a professional - especially when there are self-help techniques available for anxiety and panic attacks that can be completed in the comfort of your own home, and are far more affordable.
-Below, we'll review some of the easiest ways to reduce anxiety without seeing a psychologist.
+But few people want to see a professional - especially when there are self-help techniques available for anxiety and panic attacks that can be completed in the psychological comfort of your own home, and are far more affordable.
+In this article, we'll review some of the easiest ways to reduce anxiety without seeing a psychologist.

 The Basics of Self-Help Techniques

 The following are individual self-help techniques that are extremely valuable for curing anxiety.
 But ideally, you need to consider a more comprehensive at home strategy that will effectively reduce your anxiety symptoms.

 Each of the following strategies is known to reduce anxiety.
 Some of them are variations of what you would do in the psychologist's office.
 Others are strategies that you may not have realized are potent tools for anxiety.